blog » Bullet vs Dome Cameras: How to Choose

 Is a visual deterrent beneficial?
 Bullet-style models are much more noticeable, allowing these systems to double up as a visual deterrent to potential intruders.

-When tightening up your business security, the bullet camera vs. dome camera decision is important to your return on investment.
+When tightening up your business’s physical security measures, the bullet camera vs. dome camera decision is important to your return on investment.
 Make sure to comb through the finer details of the installation and the pros and cons of the dome camera vs. bullet camera to determine which camera is the best option for your business.

 As a general rule, bullet camera models are best for capturing long-range footage and the camera lens itself acts as a visual deterrent, though their narrow angle of view makes them less effective in confined or smaller spaces.
 On the other hand, dome cameras are ideal for wide areas like offices and commercial interiors, though once installed, they can be more challenging to adjust.
 If you’re still spending time weighing up the dome vs. bullet camera debate, remember that no matter which option you choose, selecting a trusted provider with reliable products and professional management software ensures you get the most out of your video security.